AkshayJoshi10/Impact-of-Image-filters-in-facial-detection-through-different-classification-algorithms/README.md

 The study aimed to investigate how different filters impact the accuracy of face detection using various classification algorithms.Comparison of algorithms: Six different algorithms were used: CNN, Random Forest, SVM, Gaussian Naïve Bayes, KNN, and Logistic Regression.

 Datasets:
-1-Unfiltered dataset: 1600 images of eight students (200 images each).
+Unfiltered dataset: 1600 images of eight students (200 images each).
-2-Filtered dataset: 8000 images of eight students (1000 images each), using a mix of five filters (blur, cut-out, mosaic, noise, and shear).
+Filtered dataset: 8000 images of eight students (1000 images each), using a mix of five filters (blur, cut-out, mosaic, noise, and shear).
-3-Individual filtered datasets: Five additional datasets, each created using a single filter.
+Individual filtered datasets: Five additional datasets, each created using a single filter.

 Findings:
 1-Overall impact of filters: The overall impact of filters on face detection accuracy was minimal.